matankleiner/All-Optical-SR/README.md

-# All Optical Super Resolution code
+# All Optical Super Resolution

-### Code for "Can the Success of Digital Super-Resolution Networks Be Transferred to Passive All-Optical Systems?"
+### Official Pytorch implementation of the paper: "Can the Success of Digital Super-Resolution Networks Be Transferred to Passive All-Optical Systems?"

 ## System Requirements